Goutch/HellbenderEngine/README.md

 - [ ] 2D transform component
 - [ ] Model animations support (very low prio, not needed right now)
 - [ ] ECS
-  - [ ] Local transformations, transformations should be able to be calculated in a separate thread. this is already possible but not really straight forward we need.
+  - [ ] Local transformations, transformations should be able to be calculated in a separate thread. this is already possible but not really straight forward.
   - [ ] Archetype caching
   - [ ] When doing parallel foreach the group should give a thread index so user can accumulate a result.
 - [ ] UI library